 Gustafson patented the idea in 1999.
-Since then, she has died, but her invention finally hit the market this year with the launch of SmartBite.
+Since then, she has died, but her invention, SmartBite, hit the market in 2010.
 The premise is simple: the less food people can fit in their mouth, the slower they have to eat, which is better for losing weight—because the brain has enough time to recognize fullness signals from the gut.
 “A lot of people think [satiety] is like flipping a switch,” says William Longley, CEO of Scientific Intake, which makes the device.
 “But it’s a lot more gradual.”

 This evolving understanding is the result of a slew of studies, and has spawned innovative products to help people lose weight by getting them to eat slower.
 This approach puts the focus squarely on how we eat, rather than just what.
 “The problem with fast food is not so much the food, it’s the fast,” says Dr. Arya Sharma, scientific director of the Canadian Obesity Network, and professor at the University of Alberta in Edmonton.
 It takes roughly 20 minutes for the brain to sense fullness (though it varies).
 “In those first 20 minutes, you can pretty much eat as much as you want,” explains Sharma, referring to the time before the brain receives satiety signals from the gut.
 “Twenty minutes later, you’ll hope you hadn’t.
 But it’s too late.”